renegadevi/mac-app-collection.gitlab.io/docs/README.md

 - title: Free and Open-Source
   details: If an app have the same polish as a premium macOS app, it will be promoted on the list.
 - title: Avoiding Web and Hybrid
-  details: I try to avoid any kind of software that uses web/hybrid-frameworks that violate the UI/UX.
+  details: I try to avoid any kind of software that uses web/hybrid-frameworks which violates the UI/UX.
 meta:
 - name: description
   content: Find hidden gems to improve your Mac.